PaulaNuno/panda-sharks-attack/README.md

 Let's see if that's true :)

-The idea is to focus on 3 series of pd, name of the DataFrame:
-Year, Injury and Species.

 I have to select the injury cases provoked by whithe sharks resulting in death.
 Once I got them, I need to sort them by year.
 Finally, I'm displaying a graph with the deaths caused by white sharks each year.